 The CDC’s Interim Playbook outlines the strategy for efficiently delivering and administering a COVID-19 vaccine to the public.
 According to the playbook, vaccination will start gradually among health workers, essential workers, and vulnerable groups before ramping up widespread distribution for the general public.

 Ever since scientists began research on a COVID-19 vaccine, several articles and social media posts claimed without evidence that a COVID-19 vaccine will be compulsory in different countries, including the U.S. However, public health officials say mandatory vaccination is very unlikely.
 Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, explained during a video talk organized by George Washington University that a nationwide mandate of the COVID-19 vaccine “would be unenforceable and not appropriate.”
-But he also pointed out that the vaccine could be mandatory for certain groups of people, like is currently the case with flu vaccines for health workers at the NIH.
+But he also pointed out that the vaccine could be mandatory for certain groups of people, as is currently the case with flu vaccines for health workers at the NIH.
 Also, some states might decide to make a COVID-19 vaccine mandatory for children to attend school, similar to the measles vaccine.

 This article from National Geographic summarizes all COVID-19 vaccine candidates that have reached Phase 3 and explains how they work.